Safety & Security

 Call Security on 27777 from an internal telephone OR 9902 7777 from an external telephone

 Security Escort Service

-Monash Security provide a Safety Escort Service around all Monash Campuses, should you require a safety escort to your car or any location on campus, please contact Monash Security.
+Monash Security provides a Safety Escort Service around all Monash Campuses.
+Should you require a safety escort to your car or any location on campus, please contact Monash Security.

 There is an escort service operating at Monash University and it’s free!
 It’s the Security Escort Service and it’s available each night after the security bus service finishes.
 You will be escorted safely to your car, bus loop, the Halls of Residence, Normanby House, the South East Flats, the Urban Community Halls, or any other location on campus.

 Security Shuttle Bus - Clayton & Caulfield Only